Frinkiac-7/robcoin/README.md

 # Robcoin - Fun with cryptocurrency

-Robcoin is a psuedo-cryptocurrency account management app.
+Robcoin is an account management app for an eponymous pseudo-cryptocurrency.

 ## Features